There are five important questions you must answer before the installation of your steel garage kit.

-1. What are the permit requirements for my area?
+1. What are the permit requirements for my area to build a Steel Garage Kit?

 Some “Do It Yourself” owners will not have to get a permit to build their steel garage kit.
 Those are generally people who will probably be building in a rural area.
 However, by and large, the rule is if any building, including those made from galvanized steel, is to be attached to the ground, it will need a permit.

-There are a lot of people who will go ahead and order the pre-engineered plans or a metal garage kit anyway without a permit.
+There are a lot of people who will go ahead and order the pre-engineered plans or a Steel Garage Kit anyway without a permit.
 We do not advise that because in some extreme circumstances codes may make you move it or take it down.
 This will depend upon your local codes and how hard they are to deal with but most companies high recommend you to get the permit first before you order the kit.

 That being said, keep good records of the construction of your steel garage or carport.
 This is to prove to codes that you have properly anchored and assembled it.
 It is also a very good idea to have pictures of your concrete floor footings.